 Service computing in EJB

 The big picture: the Java EE platform itself provides “technical” services as provided by any middleware.
 The major Java EE services are transaction management, security, performance (load balancing), persistence, naming, messaging… Most of them often come from the Java EE sublayer.
-As an illustration, practically, the Glassfish Java EE application server may be built on the top of CORBA that itself supports technical services: COS naming, CORBA Object Transaction Service (OTS)… OSGi is another candidate for Java EE application server implementation.
+As an illustration, practically, the Glassfish Java EE application server may be built on the top of CORBA ☛ that itself supports technical services: COS naming, CORBA Object Transaction Service -OTS-… OSGi is another candidate for Java EE application server implementation.
 In EJB, there are also business services that are the primary way of modularizing applications through the sharing of these software components among several enterprise applications.
-Endowing these business services with Internet interoperability leads to giving the status of Web services to Stateless Sessions Beans.
+Endowing these business services with Internet interoperability leads to giving the status of Web services to Stateless Sessions Beans

 Support for Web services